-The IUGG General Assembly 2023 will take place in Berlin (Germany) from 11–20th of July.
-We have planned a number of activities during or attached to the IUGG that are related to heat flow education and science.
-Amongst these activities are:
+The IUGG General Assembly 2023 took place in Berlin (Germany) from 11–20th of July.
+We planned a number of activities during or attached to the IUGG that are related to heat flow education and science.
+Amongst these activities were:

 Content and Objectives: The heat flow summer school is aiming to provide comprehensive training on heat-flow determination and evaluation with particular reference to early-career scientists, young researchers, and encouraged students with pretensions to focus on this topic in their future career.
 The basic idea is to give opportunities to be trained on techniques of heat-flow determination and to extend the network of researchers interested in heat flow and related research topics.
 The participants will be involved in discussions and working groups and they will learn tools to resolve challenges in their daily work on heat-flow research.
 The summer school will comprise lectures, short talks, different discussion formats, and interactive group activities.
 We also intend to stimulate the participants to engage with institutions and the public in their home countries to improve science awareness on heat flow, help to develop informed opinions, and enhance the transferable skills of scientists.